remark-frontmatter

 import remarkMdxFrontmatter from 'remark-mdx-frontmatter'

-const file = compile(await read('input.mdx'), {
+const file = await compile(await read('example.mdx'), {

 remarkPlugins: [remarkFrontmatter, [remarkMdxFrontmatter, {name: 'matter'}]]